-In order for the terminating of a marriage to be legitimate:
+In order for the terminating of a marriage to be Biblically legitimate:

 1. A divorceable offence must have been committed.
-[Note: Loss of the emotion of love is not an acceptable reason.
+[Note: Loss of the emotion of love or "incompatibility" are not acceptable reasons.
 There must be an actual, provable offense.]

 2. The offense

 must be able to be proved with the same type of evidence as required

 for a criminal case.
 [Divorce is a type of criminal case - one partner

 is being charged with murdering a marriage.
 They are presumed innocent until proven guilty.]

 3. The accusing party must be innocent.
 If both have committed adultery, for example, then neither one can end the marriage on the basis of adultery for there is no innocent party.
 If after a person is cleansed and forgiven by the Blood of Christ and the other person continues to live in adultery, then there is an innocent party and ending the marriage becomes a possibility.

 Ending a marriage is never required.
 There are people who have had legitimate reasons for ending their marriage, but have chosen instead to work at rebuilding the marriage.
 Some have seen a remarkable resurrection and gone on to a terrific marriage.
 A divorceable offense makes ending the marriage an option and no guilt is attached to the person who seeks a legitimate divorce.
 It is to protect an innocent person from a sinful situation.
 [It may surprise some to learn that God considers Himself to be divorced when He put away sinful Israel - Is.
 50:1, Jer.
 3:8]